When you make your moving checklist, it’s easy to remember things like “buy boxes”, “schedule movers”, and “pack your belongings”.

 At the same time that you file your change of address with the USPS, you should call your utilities and financial institutions and make sure they have your new address on file.
 This will be necessary when you need to change your address on your driver’s license.

 Check over the list you’ve been compiling of important mail.
 While you don’t have to call all of those agencies now, you should.
 Changing your address is easy to put off once you know your mail will be forwarded, but it’s still best to do as much of it as possible before your move.

 If there are any places on your important mail list that you haven’t contacted to update your address, do that as soon as possible after arriving at your new home.

 Update your driver’s license or state ID as soon as you’re able to, keeping in mind that the Department of Motor Vehicles will require you to prove your new address.
 Utility bills and bank statements often work as proof, which is why it’s a good idea to update these to your new address before the move.
 There are a lot of documents you can use as proof of address, and the requirements vary by state, so get in touch with your state’s DMV to find out for sure what’s acceptable.
 Don’t put this off, because most states have a legal requirement that new residents update their state ID within a certain time frame.

 For Up to 12 Months After You Move

-The USPS will keep forwarding most of your mail for about a year, so keep an eye out for things that were addressed to your old home and forwarded.
+The USPS will keep forwarding most of your mail for about a year, so keep an eye out for things that were addressed to your old home or PO box and forwarded.
 This is how you’ll find out if there’s any mail you missed, and any more places where you need to update your address.